-- (b) Some of the missing information and written notice from the applicant that no other information will be provided; or - (c) Written notice from the applicant that none of the missing information will be provided. - (8) Pursuant to ORS 227.178, the city will reach a final decision that approves, approves with conditions, or denies the application.
+- (8) Pursuant to ORS 227.178, the city will reach a final decision that approves, approves with conditions, or denies the application.
 The city will reach its decision within 120 calendar days from the date that the application was determined to be complete or deemed complete (unless the applicant agrees to extend the 120-calendar-day timeline or unless state law provides otherwise); including time for any possible appeal up to an appeal by the Land Use Board of Appeals (LUBA).
-However, an applicant may agree in writing to extend that time and may provide additional information within that time at the request of the city. - (9) The 120-calendar-day timeline may be extended at the written request of the applicant. - (10) The applicant may amend the application up to and including 14 calendar days after the application has been deemed complete. - (11) Amendments to an application submitted more than 14 calendar days after the application is deemed complete may be determined by the director Director to be so substantial that the application shall be treated as having been refiled.
-In such a case, the director Director shall provide the applicant with the following options: provide the city with a waiver of the 120-day time frame set forth in ORS 227.178 of a minimum of 14 calendar days from the date the amendment was submitted; treat the application as having been refiled as of the date the amendment was submitted; or, decide the application on the basis of the applicant's materials without the amendment. - (1211) For any application which has been on file with the city for more than 90 calendar days and the applicant has not met the obligations of this section, the application will be deemed withdrawn.
+However, an applicant may agree in writing to extend that time and may provide additional information within that time at the request of the city. - (9) The 120-calendar-day timeline may be extended at the written request of the applicant. - (10) The applicant may amend the application up to and including 14 calendar days after the application has been deemed complete. - (11) Amendments to an application submitted more than 14 calendar days after the application is deemed complete may be determined by the Director to be so substantial that the application shall be treated as having been refiled.
+In such a case, the Director shall provide the applicant with the following options: provide the city with a waiver of the 120-day time frame set forth in ORS 227.178 of a minimum of 14 calendar days from the date the amendment was submitted; treat the application as having been refiled as of the date the amendment was submitted; or, decide the application on the basis of the applicant's materials without the amendment. - (12) For any application which has been on file with the city for more than 90 calendar days and the applicant has not met the obligations of this section, the application will be deemed withdrawn.